 - Cut back on your skin and hair products.
 I realized that I didn’t need the $20 Aveda shampoo.
 Garnier Fruitis works just fine.
 The $8 makeup wipes?
 How about trying the $4 pack?
 Do you really need another OPI nail polish?
 No, no you don’t.

-[ Here’s a hint ] Transfer a fixed amount of money into your savings account on the same day each month.
+Transfer a fixed amount of money into your savings account on the same day each month.
+Bonus points if you can do it twice a month!
 At the end of the month, transfer what is left in your checking account to your trip’s savings account.
 Also, each time you make a difficult decision (in my case, stepping away from the beautiful Steve Madden booties), reward yourself by immediately transferring the money you would have spent into your savings account.
 It helps you feel better about your decision.